bb1950328/BrickSim/README.md

 - add save functionality
 - add automated build for windows
 - add camera pan
-- make ldraw directory listing faster on windows
-- add parts palette
 - add manual
 - make lines thicker (geometry shader)
-- make config::Key type safe and default value
+- add more sophisticated search in part palette to handle queries like `title=Hello OR name=World`

 ## How to get the `codes.txt` file
 The `codes.txt` file contains all parts with the colors they are available in.
 Because I don't whether it's allowed to distribute that file together with the program, you have to download it.
 But don't worry, it's really simple: